 With each of us having 20+ years of teaching, research, and international experience, we hope these topics will help you become more cross-culturally aware, interculturally sensitive, and competent.
 We’ve found that learners gain most when they make comments, read the diverse posts from others and reply to other learners.

-So we thank you for joining us!
 We’re eager to know what you are looking forward to in this course.
 Please leave a comment about why you are taking the course.

 © Shanghai International Studies University